mmakhool/portfolio/README.md

 ## Login Metrics - Hackweek 2021/2022

-The goal of this project was to create a tidal job program that will acquire login data for Reflection that will also be able to run ad hoc with user-entered dates on a screen in AMP on each environment to ensure user-licensing compliance.
+The goal of this project was to create a tidal job program that will acquire login data for Reflection that will also be able to run ad hoc with user-entered dates on a screen on each environment of the main platform to ensure user-licensing compliance.
 I utilized an existing SOC Audit codetable/driver to contain the report that our tidal job runs.
 The driver program also gives us the capabilities to run the report at will without having to wait for the tidal job to run.

 ![image](https://github.com/mmakhool/Portfolio/assets/132611699/9d70cef2-5da4-457b-8dad-3c0e513e4dfc)